thewtex/thesis/plaque_strain/plaque_strain.rst

 levels, Bai et al., combined the cross-correlation results from window lengths at multiple levels to determined the displacements at the finest level [Bai1999]_.
-Basarab et al. found that iterative application of a multi-resolution can improves results even more [Basarab2008]_.
+Basarab et al. found that iterative application of a multi-resolution can improve results even more [Basarab2008]_.
 Chen et al. applied the multi-level approach to a quality-guided (seed propagation) algorithm [Chen2010a]_.